CamBitter/bike-theft-deterrent-system.github.io/README.md

 ### GPS

 The GPS is connected via its RX pin to the MCU, which makes up half of an SPI connection.
 In the issues section this will be explained.
 As it stands, the GPS provides data in the form of coordinates.
+When the MCU wakes up, its begins reading from the GPS sensor, which sends it data in the National Marine Electronics Association (NMEA) data format.
+This is then parsed using an Adafruit library, and stored at the initial wakeup of the ESP32.
+Before the ESP32 timer expires, it checks the GPS data again and determines if the system has been moved more than a threshold distance (in our case, 15ft).
+If this threshold is exceeded, then the ESP32 moves into the alarm state.

 ---